Wix vs Shopify vs Squarespace — The Essential Comparison

 Squarespace’s trial is the most conventional — you simply get 14 days to try the product out (with extensions available if you need more time to build your website).

 Shopify’s trial is very short — just 3 days.
-However, once it’s over, you can choose to subscribe to Shopify for just $1 for your first month of service.
-This gives you access to the platform for around 30 days at a very low cost.
+However, Shopify is currently testing an offer that lets you try Shopify for just $1/mo for three months.
+This gives you access to the platform for over 90 days at a very low cost.
+Note that this may not be available indefinitely, however.

 Wix gives you an entirely free plan to play with.
 It’s very basic, doesn’t let you sell anything and features prominent Wix ads — but it’s a good way to try the platform out.